 Aposto at the Scala House — Southern Italian and Mediterranean fare in a Victorian Mansion?
 Sign me up!
 Due to the popularity of this delicious eatery, reservations fill up quickly so plan ahead!

 Centro — This contemporary Italian wining and dining venue is a top place for incredible pasta dishes and savory wood-fired pizza.

 Django – Everything you love about French food, but without the attitude!
-This Downtown DSM restaurant features an interactive chef station with jet-fresh Fruits de Mer (translation: seafood) and artisanal cheese plates.
+This Downtown Des Moines restaurant features an interactive chef station with jet-fresh Fruits de Mer (translation: seafood) and artisanal cheese plates.
 You’ll find some traditional French fare on the menu, too, including Crêpe, roast duck with braised cabbage and parsnips, poutine and baked ratatouille, to name a few.

 Lucca — With modern and traditional Italian dishes, dine here for an upscale yet minimalist vibe with pasta dishes as the cornerstone for lunch and a prix fixe rotating dinner menu featuring four courses.

 The Royal Mile — This British Pub in Downtown Des Moines' Historic Court District serves an extensive list of Scotch varieties, and all your comfort food faves like bangers and mash, shepherd’s pie, chicken pot pie, poutine, tikka masala and lots more.
 Don’t leave without ordering the Scotch Egg!
 The Red Monk is tucked upstairs, like a secret hideaway where you’ll discover 90 Belgian-style beers to enjoy.